GuyBalmas/kubernetes-exercises/cluster-maintenance/01-etcd-backup-restore/README.md

 ![img.png](../../images/cluster-maintenance/4.png)

-close ssh session:
+Close `ssh` session:
 ```bash
 exit
 ```

 ## 3. Restore
 ### Disaster Recovery
-First step of disaster recovery is obviously 'disaster', so now that we have a few apps in our cluster, let's kill them all.
+First step of disaster recovery is obviously '**disaster**', so now that we have a few apps in our cluster, let's kill them all.
 We will restore them from the snapshot we took of the `etcd` pre-disaster state.
 ```bash
 # kill